 Bone broth

-Another beverage that’s often given the green light during a fast is bone broth.
+Another beverage that’s often given the green light when intermittent fasting is bone broth.
 Again, this will break a fast, but depending on the end goals, it could be a brilliant addition to your fasting protocol.

 Final thoughts